-- (3) In accordance with paragraph 1 of the Protocol on certain provisions relating to the United Kingdom of Great Britain and Northern Ireland annexed to the Treaty establishing the European Community (hereinafter EC Treaty), the United Kingdom notified the Council that it did not intend to move to the third stage of EMU on 1 January 1999.
-This notification has not been changed.
-In accordance with paragraph 1 of the Protocol on certain provisions relating to Denmark annexed to the EC Treaty and the Decision taken by the Heads of State or Government in Edinburgh in December 1992, Denmark has notified the Council that it will not participate in the third stage of EMU.
-Denmark has not requested that the procedure referred to in Article 140(2) of the Treaty on the Functioning of the European Union (hereinafter the Treaty) be initiated. - (4) By virtue of Decision 98/317/EC Sweden has a derogation as defined in Article 139(1) of the Treaty.
-In accordance with Article 4 of the 2003 Act of Accession9, the Czech Republic, Estonia, Latvia, Lithuania, Hungary, Poland and Slovakia have a derogation as defined in Article 139(1) of the Treaty.
-In accordance with Article 5 of the 2005 Act of Accession10, Bulgaria and Romania have a derogation as defined in Article 139(1) of the Treaty. - (5) The European Central Bank (hereinafter the 'ECB') was established on 1 July 1998.
-The European Monetary System has been replaced by an exchange rate mechanism, the setting-up of which was agreed by a resolution of the European Council on the establishment of an exchange-rate mechanism in the third stage of economic and monetary union of 16 June 199711.
-The procedures for an exchange-rate mechanism in stage three of economic and monetary union (ERM II) were laid down in the Agreement of 16 March 2006 between the European Central Bank and the national central banks of the Member States outside the euro area laying down the operating procedures for an exchange rate mechanism in stage three of economic and monetary union.12 - (6) Article 140(2) of the Treaty lay down the procedures for abrogation of the derogation of the Member States concerned.
+- (4) By virtue of Decision 98/317/EC Sweden has a derogation as defined in Article 139(1) of the Treaty.
+In accordance with Article 4 of the 2003 Act of Accession10, the Czech Republic, Latvia, Lithuania, Hungary and Poland have a derogation as defined in Article 139(1) of the Treaty.
+In accordance with Article 5 of the 2005 Act of Accession11, Bulgaria and Romania have a derogation as defined in Article 139(1) of the Treaty.
+In accordance with Article 5 of the Act of Accession12, Croatia has a derogation as defined in Article 139(1) of the Treaty. - (5) The European Central Bank ('ECB') was established on 1 July 1998.
+The European Monetary System has been replaced by an exchange rate mechanism, the setting-up of which was agreed by a resolution of the European Council on the establishment of an exchange-rate mechanism in the third stage of economic and monetary union of 16 June 199713.
+The procedures for an exchange-rate mechanism in stage three of economic and monetary union (ERM II) were laid down in the Agreement of 16 March 2006 between the European Central Bank and the national central banks of the Member States outside the euro area laying down the operating procedures for an exchange rate mechanism in stage three of economic and monetary union14. - (6) Article 140(2) of the Treaty lays down the procedures for abrogation of the derogation of the Member States concerned.
 At least once every two years, or at the request of a Member State with a derogation, the Commission and the ECB shall report to the Council in accordance with the procedure laid down in Article 140(1) of the Treaty.
-The latest Commission and ECB regular Convergence Reports were adopted in May 2010. - (7) National legislation in the Member States including the statutes of national central banks shall as necessary be adapted with a view to ensuring compatibility with Articles 130 and 131 of the Treaty and the Statute of the European System of Central Banks and of the European Central Bank (hereinafter the 'Statute of the ESCB and of
+On 5 March 2013, Latvia submitted a formal request for a convergence assessment. - (7) National legislation in the Member States including the statutes of national central banks, is to be adapted as necessary with a view to ensuring compatibility with Articles 130 and 131 of the Treaty and the Statute of the European System of Central Banks and of the European Central Bank ('Statute of the ESCB and of the ECB').
+The reports of the Commission and the ECB provide a detailed assessment of the compatibility of the legislation of Latvia with Articles 130 and 131 of the Treaty and the Statute of the ESCB and of the ECB. - (8) According to Article 1 of the Protocol No 13 on the convergence criteria referred to in Article 140 of the Treaty, the criterion on price stability referred to in the first indent of Article 140(1) of the Treaty means that a Member State has a price performance that is sustainable and an average rate of inflation, observed over a period of one year before the examination, that does not exceed by more than one and a half percentage points that of, at most, the three best performing Member States in terms of price